logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started.rst

     :align: center
     :figclass: align-center

-Configure the instance by selecting the location, instance type and optionally the VPC, subnet and security group.
+Configure the cluster by selecting the location, instance type and optionally the VPC, subnet and security group.
 Select *Deploy*.

 .. note::
-    We recommend that you always configure an SSH key under advanced options to ensure you can troubleshoot the instance if necessary.
+    We recommend that you always configure an SSH key under advanced options to ensure you can troubleshoot the cluster if necessary.

 .. include:: ../../../getting_started/hopsworksai/guides/s3_permissions.rst

-The instance will start.
+The cluster will start.
 This might take a couple of minutes:

 .. _booting.png: ../../../_images/booting.png
 .. figure:: ../../../imgs/hopsworksai/booting.png